guy-NP/Proforto_clone/README.md

 In the hand-over moment make sure this branch is complete and contains all the documents.

 ### 3. Solution Design Reference (SDR) containing both requirements and data logic and conventions (SDR-GA-GTM-PROFORTO.xlsx).
 Please follow the link to the [SDR-[PROFORTO].xlsx](../master/Analytics-SDR-GA-GTM-PROFORTO.xlsx) This document contains an overview of the elements that should be part of the data layer object.
+Follwo this link for [Google Spreadsheet] (https://docs.google.com/spreadsheets/d/1sqBT_3kKL7VhhIzd7xy__8IYThK-UHr1LXtKzK23a2Y/edit#gid=1606015312)
 The first tab (requirements) details the requirements as discussed with the client (non-technical) The second tab (Data layer object) of the SDR shows an overview of all name/value-pairs (objects and arrays) irrespective of the type of event or type of page.
 The third tab (digital touchpoints) grids __when__ specific elements of the data layer should be available (e.g. a confirmation page results in different populated variables then a product listing page).
 When necessary a visual reference is shown for more information on when and what data should be available.